-- Estrogen imbalance, caused by estrogen - one of the main sex hormones in women.
+- Estrogen imbalance or estrogen dominance, caused by the hormone estrogen - one of the main sex hormones in women.
 High estrogen in women is more common than in men and can trigger several total-body issues.

 - Insulin imbalance, caused by insulin - the hormone responsible for your body’s metabolism.